 If you want to see something unique and not just another Uniqlo, Gap, Zara etc, then you need venture out.
 Head to Shamshuipo, Mong Kok and Kwun Tong to go through the mountains of choice and selection at breakneck prices, from clothes to electronics to skincare products.

-Bio: This is a guest post from Winnie, the blogger behind Million Dollar Winnie.
+Author Bio: This is a guest post from Winnie, the blogger behind Million Dollar Winnie.
 Location-independent for four years, now Winnie wants to empower others to build the life they want.

 SAVE IT FOR LATER?